Planning & Economic Studies Section (PESS):

 Energy policy makers and planners, particularly in developing countries, are confronted with balancing several conflicting factors, like affordability, energy security, environmental compatibility, etc. They need to identify the options, compare their respective costs and benefits, especially with respect to access, assess the environmental impacts, evaluate trade-offs and compare the consequences.
 The necessary expertise and skills to undertake such a comprehensive assessment is often lacking in developing countries.

-The keynote speaker of this IAEA learning course was Mr Kandeh K. Yumkella, Director General of the UNIDO.
+The keynote speaker of this IAEA learning course was Mr Kandeh K. Yumkella, Former Director General of the UNIDO.